wallarm/product-documentation/docs/3.0/about-wallarm-waf/protecting-against-attacks.md

 In such cases, standard rules need to be adjusted to accommodate protected application specificities by using the following methods:

-* Analyze attacks detected by Wallarm and [mark](../user-guides/events/false-attack.md) particular attacks or hits as false positives.
+* Analyze potential false positives (by filtering all attacks by the [tag `!known`](../user-guides/search-and-filters/use-search.md#search-by-known-attacks-cve-and-wellknown-exploits)) and if confirming false positives, [mark](../user-guides/events/false-attack.md) particular attacks or hits appropriately.
 Wallarm will automatically create the rules disabling analysis of the same requests for detected attack signs.
 * [Disable detection of certain attack types](../user-guides/rules/ignore-attack-types.md) in particular requests.
 * [Disable detection of certain attack signs in binary data](../user-guides/rules/ignore-attacks-in-binary-data.md).
 * [Disable parsers mistakenly applied to the requests](../user-guides/rules/disable-request-parsers.md).